Breakdown Maintenance: Types, Benefits & Examples

 • Can be wasteful (especially in manufacturing): Emergency repairs can be expensive as you have to halt production, pay maintenance workers and expedite the shipping of necessary parts.

-• Safety issues: A piece of equipment failing can often result in workers getting seriously hurt, leaving them unable to work and oftentimes prepared to sue for damages.
+• Safety risks: A piece of equipment failing can often result in workers getting seriously hurt, leaving them unable to work and oftentimes prepared to sue for damages.

 • Bigger parts failures will cost more to replace: Proactive maintenance can allow maintenance workers to catch and address minor issues before they get worse.
-By avoiding this approach, you’re not catching these issues and waiting until they turn into more serious and pricey failures that also cause expensive downtime.
+Avoiding this approach and waiting until issues turn into more serious and pricey failures that cause expensive downtime is less cost-effective overall.

 • Source of issues can be more difficult to find: Since your maintenance workers aren’t regularly inspecting equipment, when a failure occurs, it can be difficult to pinpoint the exact part that led to the breakdown.